Choosing a Piano or Keyboard for the Beginning Student

 As a parent, you want to make sure your beginning piano student has a good experience while learning to play, but you’re probably not ready to go out and buy a baby grand.
 That’s fine.
 To help you decide what will be best for your child and your budget, let’s talk about the options.

-A quality acoustic instrument that produces sound from real strings and real wood offers a level of responsiveness and a range of dynamics and tone color than even the nicest electronic keyboard cannot match.
+A quality acoustic instrument that produces sound from real strings and real wood offers a level of responsiveness and a range of dynamics and tone color that even the nicest electronic keyboard cannot match.
 The sooner a student has the opportunity to practice on an acoustic instrument with that kind of nuanced musical responsiveness, the better.
 True, acoustic pianos are expensive.
 The typical price range for a quality acoustic upright (also called “vertical”) piano is $4000 to $8000, and if you want a grand or baby grand piano, expect to pay even more.
 Hoffman Academy considers the Yamaha U1 a favorite, but there are other good brands such as Kawai, Boston, and Schimmel.
 If you already have a piano, be sure it is in tune and that the keys are in good working order.

 If you’re not ready to spend a few thousand dollars on an instrument, your beginning student can get a great start with an electronic keyboard or “digital piano”.
 Electronic keyboards come in many sizes and prices.
 For a new piano student, the most important factors will be the number of keys and whether or not the keys are weighted.